overview of citroen short term car leases in europe

 compared to what you would pay for the days if you book them upfront.

-book your lease early
+book such short term car lease early

 Vehicle availability tends to decrease and prices tend to increase as the travel season mounts.